 In the second part of our series on saving money in relation to power usage, We Care Plumbing, Heating, & Air focused on simple tricks the consumer could do at home to save hundreds of dollars a year.
 While replacing bulbs and taking surveys are some of the easier fixes to do, there are methods advanced readers could take more charge of their energy bill.

 Water Heater Temperature

 Lowering a water heater temperature to 120 degrees F is a wonderful way to save 6%-10% yearly in energy costs without much noticeable difference.
 Programmable thermostats can save approximately 10% of yearly home cooling and heating bills.
-These devices can store and repeat multiple settings depending on time of year, current temperature, humidity, and even hook into your existing home alarm system.
+These devices can store and repeat multiple settings depending on the time of year, current temperature, humidity, and even hook into your existing home alarm system.

 Insulate your life